ceph/ceph/doc/rados/operations/health-checks.rst

 DAEMON_OLD_VERSION
 __________________

-Warn if old version(s) of Ceph are running on any daemons.
-It will generate a health error if multiple versions are detected.
-This condition must exist for over mon_warn_older_version_delay (set to 1 week by default) in order for the health condition to be triggered.
-This allows most upgrades to proceed without falsely seeing the warning.
-If upgrade is paused for an extended time period, health mute can be used like this
-"ceph health mute DAEMON_OLD_VERSION --sticky".
-In this case after upgrade has finished use "ceph health unmute DAEMON_OLD_VERSION".
+Warn if one or more old versions of Ceph are running on any daemons.
+A health check is raised if multiple versions are detected.
+This condition must exist for a period of time greater than ``mon_warn_older_version_delay`` (set to one week by default) in order for the health check to be raised.
+This allows most upgrades to proceed without the occurrence of a false warning.
+If the upgrade is paused for an extended time period, ``health mute`` can be used by running ``ceph health mute DAEMON_OLD_VERSION --sticky``.
+Be sure, however, to run ``ceph health unmute DAEMON_OLD_VERSION`` after the upgrade has finished.

 MON_DOWN
 ________

-One or more monitor daemons is currently down.
-The cluster requires a majority (more than 1/2) of the monitors in order to function.
-When one or more monitors are down, clients may have a harder time forming their initial connection to the cluster as they may need to try more addresses before they reach an operating monitor.
+One or more monitor daemons are currently down.
+The cluster requires a majority (more than one-half) of the monitors to be available.
+When one or more monitors are down, clients might have a harder time forming their initial connection to the cluster, as they might need to try more addresses before they reach an operating monitor.

-The down monitor daemon should generally be restarted as soon as possible to reduce the risk of a subsequent monitor failure leading to a service outage.
+The down monitor daemon should be restarted as soon as possible to reduce the risk of a subsequent monitor failure leading to a service outage.

 MON_CLOCK_SKEW
 ______________

-The clocks on the hosts running the ceph-mon monitor daemons are not sufficiently well synchronized.
-This health alert is raised if the cluster detects a clock skew greater than ``mon_clock_drift_allowed``.
+The clocks on the hosts running the ceph-mon monitor daemons are not well-synchronized.
+This health check is raised if the cluster detects a clock skew greater than ``mon_clock_drift_allowed``.

-This is best resolved by synchronizing the clocks using a tool like ``ntpd`` or ``chrony``.
+This issue is best resolved by synchronizing the clocks by using a tool like ``ntpd`` or ``chrony``.

-If it is impractical to keep the clocks closely synchronized, the ``mon_clock_drift_allowed`` threshold can also be increased, but this value must stay significantly below the ``mon_lease`` interval in order for monitor cluster to function properly.
+If it is impractical to keep the clocks closely synchronized, the ``mon_clock_drift_allowed`` threshold can also be increased.
+However, this value must stay significantly below the ``mon_lease`` interval in order for the monitor cluster to function properly.

 MON_MSGR2_NOT_ENABLED
 _____________________

-The :confval:`ms_bind_msgr2` option is enabled but one or more monitors is not configured to bind to a v2 port in the cluster's monmap.
-This means that features specific to the msgr2 protocol (e.g., encryption) are not available on some or all connections.
+The :confval:`ms_bind_msgr2` option is enabled but one or more monitors are not configured to bind to a v2 port in the cluster's monmap.
+This means that features specific to the msgr2 protocol (for example, encryption) are unavailable on some or all connections.

-In most cases this can be corrected by issuing the command:
+In most cases this can be corrected by running the following command:

 .. prompt:: bash $

    ceph mon enable-msgr2

-That command will change any monitor configured for the old default port 6789 to continue to listen for v1 connections on 6789 and also listen for v2 connections on the new default 3300 port.
+After this command is run, any monitor configured to listen on the old default port (6789) will continue to listen for v1 connections on 6789 and begin to listen for v2 connections on the new default port 3300.

-If a monitor is configured to listen for v1 connections on a non-standard port (not 6789), then the monmap will need to be modified manually.
+If a monitor is configured to listen for v1 connections on a non-standard port (that is, a port other than 6789), then the monmap will need to be modified manually.

 MON_DISK_LOW
 ____________

-One or more monitors is low on disk space.
-This alert triggers if the available space on the file system storing the monitor database (normally ``/var/lib/ceph/mon``), as a percentage, drops below ``mon_data_avail_warn`` (default: 30%).
+One or more monitors are low on disk space.
+This health check is raised if the percentage of available space on the file system used by the monitor database (normally ``/var/lib/ceph/mon``) drops below the percentage value ``mon_data_avail_warn`` (default: 30%).

-This may indicate that some other process or user on the system is filling up the same file system used by the monitor.
-It may also indicate that the monitors database is large (see ``MON_DISK_BIG`` below).
+This alert might indicate that some other process or user on the system is filling up the file system used by the monitor.
+It might also indicate that the monitor database is too large (see ``MON_DISK_BIG`` below).

-If space cannot be freed, the monitor's data directory may need to be moved to another storage device or file system (while the monitor daemon is not running, of course).
+If space cannot be freed, the monitor's data directory might need to be moved to another storage device or file system (this relocation process must be carried out while the monitor daemon is not running).

 MON_DISK_CRIT
 _____________

-One or more monitors is critically low on disk space.
-This alert triggers if the available space on the file system storing the monitor database (normally ``/var/lib/ceph/mon``), as a percentage, drops below ``mon_data_avail_crit`` (default: 5%).
+One or more monitors are critically low on disk space.
+This health check is raised if the percentage of available space on the file system used by the monitor database (normally ``/var/lib/ceph/mon``) drops below the percentage value ``mon_data_avail_crit`` (default: 5%).
 See ``MON_DISK_LOW``, above.

 MON_DISK_BIG
 ____________

 The database size for one or more monitors is very large.
-This alert triggers if the size of the monitor's database is larger than ``mon_data_size_warn`` (default: 15 GiB).
+This health check is raised if the size of the monitor database is larger than ``mon_data_size_warn`` (default: 15 GiB).

-A large database is unusual, but may not necessarily indicate a problem.
-Monitor databases may grow in size when there are placement groups that have not reached an ``active+clean`` state in a long time.
+A large database is unusual, but does not necessarily indicate a problem.
+Monitor databases might grow in size when there are placement groups that have not reached an ``active+clean`` state in a long time.

-This may also indicate that the monitor's database is not properly compacting, which has been observed with some older versions of leveldb and rocksdb.
-Forcing a compaction with ``ceph daemon mon.<id>
-compact`` may shrink the on-disk size.
+This alert might also indicate that the monitor's database is not properly compacting, an issue that has been observed with some older versions of leveldb and rocksdb.
+Forcing a compaction with ``ceph daemon mon.<id> compact`` might shrink the database's on-disk size.

-This warning may also indicate that the monitor has a bug that is preventing it from pruning the cluster metadata it stores.
+This alert might also indicate that the monitor has a bug that prevents it from pruning the cluster metadata that it stores.
 If the problem persists, please report a bug.

-The warning threshold may be adjusted with:
+To adjust the warning threshold, run the following command:

 .. prompt:: bash $

    ceph config set global mon_data_size_warn <size>

 AUTH_INSECURE_GLOBAL_ID_RECLAIM
 _______________________________

-One or more clients or daemons are connected to the cluster that are not securely reclaiming their global_id (a unique number identifying each entity in the cluster) when reconnecting to a monitor.
-The client is being permitted to connect anyway because the ``auth_allow_insecure_global_id_reclaim`` option is set to true (which may be necessary until all ceph clients have been upgraded), and the ``auth_expose_insecure_global_id_reclaim`` option set to ``true`` (which allows monitors to detect clients with insecure reclaim early by forcing them to reconnect right after they first authenticate).
+One or more clients or daemons that are connected to the cluster are not securely reclaiming their ``global_id`` (a unique number that identifies each entity in the cluster) when reconnecting to a monitor.
+The client is being permitted to connect anyway because the ``auth_allow_insecure_global_id_reclaim`` option is set to ``true`` (which may be necessary until all Ceph clients have been upgraded) and because the ``auth_expose_insecure_global_id_reclaim`` option is set to ``true`` (which allows monitors to detect clients with "insecure reclaim" sooner by forcing those clients to reconnect immediately after their initial authentication).

-You can identify which client(s) are using unpatched ceph client code with:
+To identify which client(s) are using unpatched Ceph client code, run the following command:

 .. prompt:: bash $

    ceph health detail

-Clients' global_id reclaim behavior can also seen in the ``global_id_status`` field in the dump of clients connected to an individual monitor (``reclaim_insecure`` means the client is unpatched and is contributing to this health alert):
+If you collect a dump of the clients that are connected to an individual monitor and examine the ``global_id_status`` field in the output of the dump, you can see the ``global_id`` reclaim behavior of those clients.
+Here ``reclaim_insecure`` means that a client is unpatched and is contributing to this health check.
+To effect a client dump, run the following command:

 .. prompt:: bash $

    ceph tell mon.\* sessions

-We strongly recommend that all clients in the system are upgraded to a newer version of Ceph that correctly reclaims global_id values.
-Once all clients have been updated, you can stop allowing insecure reconnections
+We strongly recommend that all clients in the system be upgraded to a newer version of Ceph that correctly reclaims ``global_id`` values.
+After all clients have been updated, run the following command to stop allowing insecure
-with:
+reconnections:

 .. prompt:: bash $

    ceph config set mon auth_allow_insecure_global_id_reclaim false

-If it is impractical to upgrade all clients immediately, you can silence this warning temporarily with:
+If it is impractical to upgrade all clients immediately, you can temporarily silence this alert by running the following command:

 .. prompt:: bash $

    ceph health mute AUTH_INSECURE_GLOBAL_ID_RECLAIM 1w   # 1 week

-Although we do NOT recommend doing so, you can also disable this warning indefinitely with:
+Although we do NOT recommend doing so, you can also disable this alert indefinitely by running the following command:

 .. prompt:: bash $